lynly/h-card-builder/README.md

 # TODO
 * add test
 * style input type="file" for Upload Avatar, (note: think about accessibility)
-* refactor FormButton for Upload Avatar?
+* refactor FormButton for Upload Avatar label?
-* get Upload Avatar working
+* add button focus & hover states
 * fix styling
 * rejig file folders, ie. HCardPreview, imports a file that is nested ../HCardForm/FormSubHeading/FormSubHeading
 * add constants for color, font-size, spacing
 * use a library for rows and columns or extract it to it's own components